broadinstitute/wot/docs/cli_documentation.md

 ##### Covariate #####

-To enhance the results obtained when performing validation with few timepoints, a covariate value may be assigned to each cell from each timepoint.

-The interpolation can then occur for each pair of batches, and the distance between the interpolated cells and the real population can be compared to the distance between real batches at the interpolated time point, to obtain more meaningful results.
+To measure the quality of interpolation, we compare the distance between batches of cells at the same time point.

 The covariate values may be specified in a tab-separated text file.
 It must have exactly two headers : "id" and "covariate".